Tunes78/alx-system_engineering-devops/0x02-shell_redirections/README.md

  containing the text Best School ending by a new line.
-Write a script that writes into the file ls_cwd_content Write a script that duplicates the last line of the file iacta
+Write a script that writes into the file ls_cwd_content Write a script that duplicates the last line of the file iacta a script that deletes all the regular files (not the directories) with a .js extension